KoSKuma/ffxiv-google-apps-script/ARCHITECTURE.md

 ## Extension Points

 To add new features:
-1. Create a new `.gs` file for the feature (internal utilities)
+1. Create a new `.gs` file for the feature (internal utilities) OR add to existing `FFXIVAPI.gs` if API-related
 2. Add high-level public function to `Code.gs` that uses the feature
-3. Add internal utility functions to `Utils.gs` if needed
+3. Add internal utility functions to `Utils.gs` if needed (spreadsheet operations)
+4. Add internal API functions to `FFXIVAPI.gs` if needed (external API calls)
-4. Add configuration to `Config.gs` if needed
+5. Add configuration to `Config.gs` if needed
+6. Update `FEATURE.md` with feature documentation
+7. Update `API.md` with public API documentation
-5. Document in this file
+8. Document in this file

 ### Adding New Public Functions (Library API)